kelno/web_vr_video_player/README.md

 Fork changes:
 - Misc changes to file loading, trying to make it more reliable.
 It's still a mess but it works for me now.
+- Cleaned up build system.
 - Changed the generations scripts and related config.
 Some previous features dropped.
+The files generation script will auto generate categories based on the directories the videos are in.
 - Changed default zoom to 180 for SBS.

 ---